mohibjehangir/nodejs-api-pipeline/README.md

 ##  Limitations & Risks

--  The `BUILD_NUMBER` is expected to be passed in manually or via GitHub Actions automatically via CICD Pipeline.
+-  The `BUILD_NUMBER` is expected to be passed in via GitHub Actions automatically via CICD Pipeline.
 There is no auto-incrementing logic in the app.
 -  The Git commit SHA is retrieved at build-time.
 If Docker is built outside a Git context or if `git` is not installed in the container, it will fail.
 -  The container depends on build-time args for versioning and metadata injection.
 Omitting these may result in invalid `/status` values.
 -  Current tests are basic.
 More robust test coverage and error handling should be added for production.

-### Improvements for upcomming release
+### Improvements for upcomming V2 release

 - Add input validation and middleware-based error handling (e.g., for invalid metadata or 404 routes).
 - Integrate structured logging within application using Winston for production -grade observability.
-- Migrate Dockerfile to a multi stage build.
+- Migrate Dockerfile to a multi stage Docker build.